 Become familiar with the applicable licensee emergency plan and implementing procedures.
 In particular, review those instructions for your discipline’s activities and involvement during a declared emergency and develop an understanding of their successful implementation.

+Review IP 71114.07 to identify the inspection attributes provided for exercise scenario reviews.
 Obtain and review a copy of the applicable licensee’s emergency drill/exercise scenario.
 Identify activities that will occur with regard to your discipline during the performance of the emergency drill/exercise and note the licensee expectations for success versus failure.

 Perform an independent observation of an emergency drill/exercise.
 Observe activities at several of the licensee emergency response facility locations, if possible (e.g., control room, operations support center, technical support center, emergency operations facility, joint information center, field activities).
 Take care not to interfere with licensee performance or evaluation of the drill/exercise.
 Do not prompt licensee participants or evaluators or provide your observations or conclusions regarding weaknesses or deficiencies during drill/exercise performance.
 Findings must be held confidential until after the formal licensee critique.